-One challenge is that introducing random effects into folded normal regression leads to a non-identifiable model \citep{lehmann2006}.
-Generally, a model is ``identifiable'' when distinct parameter values lead to different distributions of observations, a criterion that is not satisfied for the folded normal models \citep{Leone1961} unless parameter constraints are used.
-But, including random effects into the model requires more complex constraints.
-Therefore, this article introduces a Bayesian modeling approach to appropriately analyze folded normal data from a repeated measures study.
-We use a Bayesian framework as its inherent flexibility facilitates the incorporation random effects by allowing us to prevent non-identifiability.
+A significant challenge in introducing random effects into folded normal regression is that it leads to a non-identifiable model \citep{lehmann2006}.
+Generally, a model is ``identifiable'' when distinct parameter values result in different distributions of observations; this criterion is not met by folded normal models \citep{Leone1961} unless parameter constraints are applied.
+However, incorporating random effects demands more complex constraints.
+Therefore, to address this non-identifiability challenge in the context of analyzing folded normal data from repeated measures studies, this article introduces a Bayesian modeling approach, leveraging its flexibility to incorporate random effects and ensure identifiability.

 Another key issue in repeated measures studies is dropout that can be related to the underlying value of the outcome, known as informative or nonignorable dropout \citep{little1995,yuan2009mixed}.
-This leads to missing data that are usually characterized as ``missing not at random.''
-This means that ignoring missingness due to informative dropout can introduce bias to the study's results and conclusions \citep{geskus2014individuals}.
-Therefore, to ensure accurate statistical inference, our models much be extended to address the potential bias caused by missing data.
+This leads to data typically characterized as ``missing not at random'', which means that ignoring missingness due to informative dropout can introduce bias into study results and conclusions \citep{geskus2014individuals}.
+Therefore, to ensure accurate statistical inference, our models must be extended to address the potential bias caused by missing data.

-The issue of missing data in longitudinal studies with informative dropout has been extensively explored using likelihood-based methods.
-Comprehensive reviews of these methods are available, including \citet{little1995}, \citet{molenberghs2007}, and \citet{daniels2008}.
-These likelihood-based models vary in how they factorize the joint distribution of the outcome and missing data processes, including selection models \citep{heckman1979,wu1988,diggle1994}, pattern-mixture models \citep{wu1989,little1993,little1994}, shared parameter models \citep{wu1988estimation,de1994modelling,pulkstenis1998model}, and mixed effects hybrid models \citep{yuan2009mixed,ahn2013bayesian}.
+The issue of missing data in longitudinal studies with informative dropout has been extensively explored using likelihood-based methods, as comprehensively reviewed by \citet{little1995}, \citet{molenberghs2007}, and \citet{daniels2008}.
+These models vary in how they factorize the joint distribution of outcome and missing data mechanisms, including selection models \citep{heckman1979,wu1988,diggle1994}, pattern-mixture models \citep{wu1989,little1993,little1994}, shared parameter models \citep{wu1988estimation,de1994modelling,pulkstenis1998model}, and mixed-effects hybrid models \citep{yuan2009mixed,ahn2013bayesian}.